2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Fishermen on Thu Bon River in Hoi An, Vietnam

-Hoi An, an ancient and picturesque town, sits in Central Vietnam along the banks of the Thu Bon River not far from the East Vietnam Sea.
+Hoi An, an ancient and picturesque town, sits in Central Vietnam along the banks of the Thu Bon River.
 The preserved Old Town is known for its fading yellow houses, paper lanterns and tailor shops.
 While there is plenty to see and do in Hoi An, it’s also a good jumping off point for other nearby attractions and excellent Vietnam day trips.

 Pro Tip: To get a better idea of what to do, read our full article: Things To Do in Hoi An.